Flowerowl/flowerowl.github.io/_posts/2013-09-16-%e3%80%90python%e3%80%91the-performance-impact-of-using-dict-instead-of-in-cpython-2-7.md

       </p>

       <p>
         <tt>LOAD_CONST</tt> is the next opcode used.
-It pushes literal constant values onto the interpreter’s stack:
+It pushes literal constant values onto the interpreter's stack:
       </p>

       <div>